 - It becomes very easy to install applications in one place.

-- Changing to any configuration such as moving of Database server, all can be done centrally from one location.
+- Changing to any configuration, such as moving the Database server, can be done centrally from one location.

 - Patches and security updates are easy to deploy through them.

 - It enables the ability to distribute requests to different servers based on their availability.
 This is done via Load Balancing.